Why designing for healthcare is the worst in the best way possible

 Where is the light in all of this?

 Like any good designer, I love a challenge, and not only in the spectrum of design but also in processes.
 Because of these hurdles the team and I found ourselves collaborating on how we can better the processes in the future.
-We’re already having meetings with the other departments to see how we can improve how we work together.
+We’re already having meetings with the other departments to improve how we work together.

-This project has also put me into a position to work with our UX manager and help advocate for more user testing and setting up the entire structure on how we incorporate that on a project to project basis.
+This project has also put me into a position to work with our UX manager and help advocate for more user testing and set up the overall structure on how we incorporate it in every project.